 The Storming of the Bastille marks the start of the French Revolution, and despite the fact that it only contained seven inmates in the time of the storming, it was a symbol of abuse by the monarchy.
 In its place now, stands the July Column that commemorates the July Revolution of 1830.
 Nowadays the Place de la Bastille is a symbol of the leftists in Paris.

 During the French Revolution, Notre Dame suffered sacking, pillaging, and destruction.
-With the rise of the Enlightenment ideas and the dechristianization of the French population, Notre Dame officially became the ‘Temple of Reason’ and then was used as a wine storehouse.
+With the rise of the Enlightenment ideals and the dechristianization of the French population, Notre Dame officially became the ‘Temple of Reason’ and then was used as a wine storehouse.

-Originally a church called the “Eglise Sainte-Geneviève”, it became the “mausoleum for the great men of the Nation” in 1791.
-Some of the important figures buried here are Voltaire, Rousseau, Alexandre Dumas, Emile Zola, Victor Hugo, Jean Moulin, and Marie Skłodowska-Curie.
+Some of the important French figures buried here are Voltaire, Rousseau, Alexandre Dumas, Emile Zola, Victor Hugo, Jean Moulin, and Marie Skłodowska-Curie.